TestBuc01/Quality-Assurance/README_Epic_Us.md

 # USER STORY #SHAREYOURMOMENT PAGE

-> As a client, I want 4 pages, where users can they can create their personalized picture, respecting every step.
+> As a client, I want 4 pages, where users can create their personalized picture, respecting every step.

       > TASK: Summary -> 'Share your moment' elements
               Description: Implement sharing button on facebook platform, which has the following specs: